CAFM-Blog.de | VAT Liability for Electronic Services: What Does §2b UStG Mean?

 Technologies for Hybrid Work Models

-Hybrid work models have become increasingly important in the modern world of work.
-These models combine the structures of the traditional office workplace with the flexibility of home working.
-Employees can thus structure their working hours and location more flexibly, which potentially leads to an improved work-life balance.
+Hybrid work models have gained increasing importance in the modern world of work.
+These models combine the structures of the traditional office workplace with the flexibility of remote work.
+Employees can thus design their working hours and location more flexibly, which potentially leads to an improved work-life balance.
 Another advantage is the possible reduction in traffic volume and the associated environmental impact due to reduced commuter traffic.
 For companies, hybrid work models offer the advantage of expanded access to talent

 Technologies for Hybrid Work Models Read more »